-A director or officer of the Corporation shall not be personally liable to the Corporation or its stockholders for monetary damages for breach of his or her fiduciary duty as a director or officer, except for liability (i) for any breach of the director's or officer's duty of loyalty to the Corporation or its stockholders, (ii) for acts or omissions any act or omission not in good faith or which involves intentional misconduct or a knowing violation of law, (iii) with respect to any director, under Section 174 of the Delaware General Corporation Law, or (iv) for any transaction from which the director or officer derived any improper personal benefit, or (v) with respect to any officer, in any action by or in right of the Corporation.
+A director or officer of the Corporation shall not be personally liable to the Corporation or its stockholders for monetary damages for breach of his or her fiduciary duty as a director or officer, except for liability (1) for any breach of the director or officer's duty of loyalty to the Corporation or its stockholders, (2) for any act or omission not in good faith or which involves intentional misconduct or a knowing violation of law, (3) with respect to any director, under Section 174 of the Delaware General Corporation Law, (4) for any transaction from which the director or officer derived any improper personal benefit, or (5) with respect to any officer, in any action by or in right of the Corporation.
 If the Delaware General Corporation Law is amended after the filing of this Certificate of Incorporation to authorize corporate action further eliminating or limiting the personal liability of directors or officers, then the liability of a director or officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the Delaware General Corporation Law, as so amended.

-Any amendment, repeal or modification elimination of the foregoing paragraph by the stockholders of the Corporation shall be prospective only and shall not adversely affect any right or protection limitation on liability of a director or officer of the Corporation existing for acts or omissions occurring before such amendment, repeal or elimination unless the provision provides otherwise at the time of such repeal or modification act or omission.
+Any amendment, repeal or elimination of the foregoing paragraph by the stockholders of the Corporation shall be prospective only and shall not affect any limitation on liability of a director or officer of the Corporation for acts or omissions occurring before such amendment, repeal or elimination unless the provision provides otherwise at the time of such act or omission.